halton/chromium-dashboard/README.md

-# Build Dashboard
+# Chromium Continuous Build

-This is a Node.js based project to setup a Chromium build dashboard for a Git project, it can shows each revision for different build configrations (OS, CPU, GN_Aargs, etc).
+This is a Node.js based project to setup a Chromium continuous build.

+The main reason is the chromium build infra is no longer support fork and customize a buildbot, check [here](https://groups.google.com/a/chromium.org/forum/?utm_medium=email&utm_source=footer#!msg/infra-dev/be9lOJo1nY0/7DWppThRBQAJ) for details.

+This project will be a low weight of CI system for give chromium git URL.

 ## Getting Started